solidrock/arcgis-runtime-samples-java/symbology/custom-dictionary-style/README.md

 ## About the data

+In this example, layer showing a subset of [restaurants in Redlands, CA](https://services2.arcgis.com/ZQgQTuoyBrtmoGdP/arcgis/rest/services/Redlands_Restaurants/FeatureServer)  with attributes for rating, style, health score, and open hours is symbolized using a dictionary renderer that displays a single symbol for all of these variables.
 The renderer uses symbols from a custom dictionary style to show unique symbols based on several feature attributes.
-The custom [restaurant style file](https://arcgisruntime.maps.arcgis.com/home/item.html?id=751138a2e0844e06853522d54103222a) is downloaded automatically from an ArcGIS Online portal item.
 The symbols it contains were created using ArcGIS Pro.

-The logic used to apply the symbols comes from an Arcade script embedded in the stylx file (which is a SQLite database), along with a JSON string that defines expected attribute names and configuration properties.
+## Additional Information

+To learn more about how styles in dictionary renderers work, visit [ArcGIS Runtime SDK for Java - Display symbols from a style with a dictionary renderer](https://master-dev.developers.arcgis.com/java/latest/guide/display-military-symbols-with-a-dictionary-renderer.htm).
 For information about creating your own custom dictionary style, see the open source [dictionary-renderer-toolkit](https://esriurl.com/DictionaryToolkit).

-The style is applied to a dataset showing a subset of [restaurants in Redlands, CA](https://services2.arcgis.com/ZQgQTuoyBrtmoGdP/arcgis/rest/services/Redlands_Restaurants/FeatureServer).

 ## Tags